phpbb/documentation/development/extensions/tutorial_basics.rst

 Every extension requires a meta data file named ``composer.json`` in order for phpBB to identify your extension.
 This file contains basic information about an extension as well its dependencies.
-It is written using the JSON format and must be stored in the root folder of the extension, e.g.: ``phpBB/ext/acme/demo/composer.json``.
+It is written using the JSON format and must be stored in the root folder of the extension, e.g. ``phpBB/ext/acme/demo/composer.json``.

 The information in ``composer.json`` will be used by the Extensions Manager in the ACP.
 The details of the meta data are explained below the sample, but for now let's have a look at the complete file: